-The New York Art Residency and Studios (NARS) Foundation International Artist Residency Program supports emerging and mid-career artists and curators working across all disciplines through three and six-month residencies.
+The New York Art Residency & Studios (NARS) Foundation International Artist Residency Program supports emerging and mid-career artists working across all disciplines through three and six-month residencies.
 The program is open to both International and US-based artists, creating a shared space for artistic dialogue and international cultural exchange for an extended period of time.

 Our core program, the NARS International Residency Program offers 24/7 access to furnished, private or semi-private studio spaces (250 – 300 sq ft) in our diverse artist community in Sunset Park, Brooklyn.
 As a studio based residency, the focus is on the artistic process and experimentation that results from working alongside other artists, within New York’s cultural and sociopolitical context.